haberdashPI/vscode-modal-keys/tutorial.md

 In Vim, there is a separate "visual" mode that you activate when you want to select text.
 Visual mode can be characterwise or linewise.

-The selection mode is not really a mode in the same sense as normal and insert mode are; you can select text both in normal mode and insert mode.
-Rather it is an additional flag that you can set when you want to select text as you move the cursor.

-Selection mode is also implicitly on whenever there is text selected.
-If you select text with mouse, for example, the selection mode is turned on (Vim behaves like this too).
-To turn off the selection mode, call `modalkeys.toggleSelection` again (or `modalkeys.clearSelection`).
+Seleciton mdoe is on whenver an additional flag is set (by issuing a `setMode` command) and whenver you select text in the usual way from VSCode (e.g. via `modealkeys.toggleSelection`).

 The end result is that selection mode works _almost_ like visual mode in Vim, the main difference being that selections are not automatically turned off